The Kotobuki Squadron

 - Benevolent Boss: She's actually quite reasonable with her pilots.
 When Kylie and Chika feel bad that Rahama basically can't defend themselves from a pirate attack because they can't pay the contract she made for the mayor, she rewrites it so Rahama can pay it.
 She also gives an Exact Words fine print, on themselves, that the Kotobuki would get back the Raiden from the Elite Force after they failed to defend it to give them peace of mind for not capitalizing on Rahama's misfortune.

 - Consummate Professional: She won't do anything if there's no contract between her and the client.
 She won't do the contract if there's no material benefit for the company.
-Her reason of not answering Saneatsu's feeling, despite knowing so, is likely because she would rather like to keep everything professional between them.
+Her reason to not answer Saneatsu's confession, despite knowing he has a crush on her, is likely because she would rather keep everything professional between them.

 - Good Is Not Nice: She's a businesswoman first and foremost.
 She agrees to take on jobs from random people's plight, but she takes on payments that are borderline unreasonable and she knows they can't reject.
 Kylie, when hearing that she won't help Nanko with their oil rig fire unless they pay in free gas for one year, only says "As expected of the Madame; heartless."
 But she never cheats out the agreement and only takes on contracts on people she knows is not villainous.